o1-labs/rfcs/00xx-vinegar.md

 ### Verifying a proof recursively

-In order to *recursively* verify a kimchi proof in pickles, we need to be able to efficiently run these steps inside a circuit.
+In order to *recursively* verify a Kimchi proof in Pickles, we need to be able to efficiently run these steps inside a circuit.
 However, some of the verification operations are run on base field, and some on scalar.
 To handle both without an expensive simulation of foreign field arithmetic in the verifier circuit, instead we split verification into a pair of circuits, each sharing the "native" part of the work.

-Pickles is our current implementation of a recursive verifier for the kimchi proof system.
+Pickles is our current implementation of a recursive verifier for the Kimchi proof system.

-Pickles uses a pair of curves called Pallas and Vesta.
+Pickles uses a pair of curves called Pallas and Vesta, referred to as a pair as [Pasta](https://o1-labs.github.io/proof-systems/specs/pasta.html).
 Their base and scalar fields form a cycle:
-- The base field of Pallas is equal to Vesta's scalar field, and Vesta's base field is equal to the scalar field of Pallas.
+- The base field of Pallas is equal to the scalar field of Vesta.
+- And the base field of Vesta is equal to the scalar field of Pallas.

-Pickles is implemented using a pair of circuits Step and Wrap, instantiating two "parallel" variants of kimchi.
+Pickles is implemented using a pair of circuits Step and Wrap, instantiating two "parallel" variants of Kimchi.
-- The Step circuit is a kimchi proof over the Vesta curve.
+- The Step circuit is a Kimchi proof over the Vesta curve.
     - Its commitments are Vesta curve points, and its witness values are Vesta scalar field elements.
     - Thus it can "reason natively" about Vesta scalar field = Pallas base field.
-- The Wrap circuit is a kimchi proof over the Pallas curve.
+- The Wrap circuit is a Kimchi proof over the Pallas curve.
     - Can "reason natively" about Pallas scalar field = Vesta base field.

 ### Verifying a proof in a circuit